In this buying guide to upright exercise bikes I provide more than just a description of features.

 The hand pulse sensors is the most common method used by the bikes.
 Some people can get a good reading and a reliable signal from these but often people struggle with this, no matter the cost and model of the bike.
 Also you do have to have your hands gripping the sensors at all times otherwise you lose the signal.

-The alternative is the heart rate strap and this is only available on some bikes and only on those that cost more than $300.
+The alternative is the heart rate strap and this is only available on some bikes and only on those that cost more.
 Often they give you a choice but you have to buy the strap separately:

 Nautilus U616.
 Heart rate strap not included